rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 <br/>

 [<a name="transitivity">*</a>] [Carterette et al](http://research.microsoft.com/en-us/um/people/pauben/papers/HereOrThere-ECIR-2008.pdf)
-set out to show that pairwise judgments are the simplest for assesors.
-They show that relevance judgments typically obey transitivity, which means that the full set of n^2 pairwise judgments is not actually required.
+set out to show that pairwise judgments are the simplest for assessors.
+They show that relevance judgments typically obey transitivity, which means that the full set of n<sup>2</sup> pairwise judgments is not actually required.
 For our part, we have trouble justifying the complexity involved in building such a system given the marginal gain in task simplicity.

-A typical task looks as follows:
+Our typical task looks as follows:

 ![Task Screenshot]({attach}images/unit.pedestrian_counts.png)